leveris133t/API-docs/onboarding/onboarding.md

 ### Back-end notifications

-At some stage in the process, the back-end may need to notify the front-end about either:
+At some stage in the process, the back-end may need to notify the consumer application about either:
 * A **change in the onboarding process** e.g. the current process on the back-end has completed or
 * A **new complementary process** has been created by the back-end